Skip to content

 Source URI Hooks

 The SourceUriHook template parameter controls the URI scheme for OSC 8 hyperlinks on type names.
-Available hooks from sparkles.core_cli.source_uri:
+Available hooks from sparkles.base.source_uri:

 HookDescription